This post may contain affiliate links. Read my disclaimer to learn more.

 Don’t burn your leaves in the fall.
 They’ll decompose through the winter and provide vital nutrients to your yard.
-If you want to collect them, check out my post about composting them to use as soil here.
+If you want to collect them.

 Did you know you can regrow certain veggies??

-You can find my guides for regrowing veggies and composting here.
+You can find my guides for regrowing veggies and composting in my free resource library.

 The dirty water from your washer goes through wastewater treatment and back into our waterways.
 I’ll touch on this more below.

-Conventional detergents also break down your clothes, cause skin irritations and allergies.
+Conventional detergents also break down your clothes and cause skin irritations and allergies.

-Check out my post about making your own laundry detergent here.
+Check out my post entitled Eco-Friendly laundry detergent for my recipe.

 Stop buying & using synthetic materials